 Rouse sets the tone in workouts as well.
 She’s more likely to find rewards with a back squat in the weight room on a Tuesday afternoon than in a shot-put heave in a meet on Saturday.

 “I like the physical aspect of it,” she says.
 “I like to work out and it’s something I do pretty well, so lifting weights is something I really enjoy.”

 That has translated to steady progress as a thrower, Sturman says.

 “The weight room is her jam,” he says.
 “She really loves lifting and she continues to get better (as a thrower).
 I think this year would have been really interesting to see what she could have done outdoors, but obviously that didn’t happen.”

 “I think it definitely is awesome to see that and it helps bring our team together,” Sturman says.
-“One of my goals coming here was to make sure that we were more diverse and open to that type of stuff and it’s great to have someone like Yana be a leader for that.”
+“One of my goals coming here was to make sure that we were more diverse and open to that type of stuff.
+It’s great to have someone like Yana be a leader for that.”

-Sturman said Rouse is evidence that athletes can compete for a top program without surrendering a chance to experience life beyond the A.N.
+Sturman says Rouse is evidence that athletes can compete for a top program without surrendering a chance to experience life beyond the A.N.
 Kuyper Athletics Complex.

 Central and Division III “just create that better balance,” he says.
 “We definitely have national-caliber athletes, but at the same time those kids are making a difference in the world.
 The best part about it is they can have that balance and they don’t have to worry about putting one over the other.”